adam-p/yesterday-i-learned/coffeescript.md

 * `do(a=b, c=d) -> ...` is exactly the same as `(function (a, c) { ... }(b, d));`.
 * Apparently the string interpolation syntax in CoffeeScript is [the exact same from Ruby](http://addyosmani.com/blog/backing-up-a-github-account/).
 * Anonymous classes are as intuitive as you might expect: `class[ extends AnotherClass]`
+* All functions are anonymous functions assigned to variable names.
+So, you cannot have named functions.
+This is slower at the cost of (perhaps) fewer hoisting gotchas.